createRegistration

 field, using ImageFragment.fragment

-will inject the actual fragment into the query, and can cause a error about defining a fragment but not using it.If your UI component required different props to what the schema defines, for example, key names are different.
-You can use the transform
+will inject the actual fragment into the query, and can cause a error about defining a fragment but not using it.transform

 method to transform the data into what your UI component needs.
 This avoids needing to change the UI component and/or requiring the frontend to add transformation logic to components.